 Nothing says fair food to me like a corn dog does.
 What’s not to love about a hot dog on a stick, coated in a sweet cornbread batter then fried to perfection?

-Instead of waiting in that hot, sticky line, reach into the freezer instead!
-You can make State Fair frozen corn dogs at home with no need for a deep fryer thanks to your air fryer.
+Instead of waiting in that hot, sticky line, I just reach into the freezer instead!
+You can make State Fair frozen corn dogs at home with no need for deep frying thanks to your air fryer.

 - State Fair corn dogs, any variety